Dipannita-Kar/vulnerable-machine-recommendation-system/README.md

 # Vulnerable Machine Recommendation System
+This is my Masters project for COMP6016 at Curtin University.

-CyberPath — AI-Powered Vulnerable Machine Recommendation System CyberPath is a full-stack web application that recommends intentionally vulnerable machines from VulnHub to cybersecurity students based on their learning preferences.
+CyberPath : AI-Powered Vulnerable Machine Recommendation System CyberPath is a web  application that recommends intentionally vulnerable machines from VulnHub to cybersecurity students based on their learning preferences.
 The system uses machine learning to match students with appropriate practice machines based on difficulty, attack category, operating system, and learning objectives.

 Features